 Recycling in Kansas City

-I’m still discovering how recycling works here.
-The house where I’m staying has curbside recycling, and glass can be taken to Ripple Glass locations throughout the city.
+The house where I’m staying has curbside recycling (all plastic containers, lids on; milk and other plastic-lined cartons; almost all types of paper; metal cans and foil and tins).
+NO plastic bags, Styrofoam, or glass.
+Glass bottles ONLY can be taken to Ripple Glass locations throughout the city.
 See the bottom of this page for items that may be recycled at local Whole Foods stores.

 Check with Recycle Spot for more information about recycling in Kansas City, Missouri.